 Upon activation, the reading gate control opens a time window in the device for the positioning operation.
 In this time window, the positioning sensor continuously determines the relative position and outputs the position.
-The reading gate control must be deactivated again via the trigger signal after the positioning task has ended.
+The reading gate control must be deactivated again via the trigger signal.